MirkoDiMaria94/PongJava/README.md

 Use W and S for up and down for the first player.

-Use Arrow UP and Arrow DOWN for the secondo player.
+Use Arrow UP and Arrow DOWN for the second player.